-The effects of a hurricane can be deadly and damaging, therefore the more proactive you are, the less down time you will face as a company.
+The effects of a hurricane can be deadly and damaging, therefore the more proactive you are, the less downtime you will face as a company.
 When it comes to hurricane safety, preparedness is everything.

 A good way to incorporate a natural disaster preparedness discussion may be through a toolbox talk.
 Use this to discuss key terms to know, your organization’s evacuation plan, how to build an emergency supply kit and your emergency communication plans and policies.

-The best way to prepare for a tropical storm or hurricane is to understand their definitions and follow company procedure.
+The best way to prepare for a tropical storm or hurricane is to understand their definitions and follow company procedures.
 Knowing key terms and phrases can help build an understanding of when a life-threatening situation may occur and how to react.

 The impact a hurricane makes will depend on what area of a hurricane is affecting you.
 In a hurricane, there is the eye, eye wall and rain bands.
 The eye is the hole at the center of the storm.
 Winds are light in this area, with partly cloudy skies.
 The eye wall is a ring of thunderstorms.
 These storms swirl around the eye.
 This is where winds are strongest and rains are heaviest.
 Rain bands are bands of clouds and rain go far out from the eye wall and stretch for hundreds of miles.
 They can contain thunderstorms and tornadoes.